 Euretina Exam Information

-Applications for the 2024 EBO Exam are currently closed
+Applications for the 2026 EBO-Euretina Exam are Now Closed.

 General Information